 DataNucleus allows you to utilise a connection pool using C3P0 to efficiently manage the connections to the datastore.
 C3P0 is a third-party library providing connection pooling.
-This is accessed by specifying the persistence property datanucleus.connectionPoolingType.
-To utilise C3P0-based connection pooling we do this
+This is accessed by specifying the persistence property datanucleus.connectionPoolingType to C3P0 in your persistence.xml.